 So far, laparoscopic surgery is the best (not permanent) solution.
-Unless endometriosis is removed entirely, pain will almost always come back, and that means – more surgeries.
+Unless endometriosis is removed entirely, the pain will almost always come back, and that means – more surgeries.

 In my humble opinion and M’s experience, medications such as pain relief and hormones don’t help as much as three other components:

 The management of chronic pain has the same approach as any other chronic condition which lacks a cure.
 It’s about improving the quality of life and functioning.

 - Medical optimization (CBD for example).

 - Physical reconditioning (rehabilitation).

 - Helping people become more aware of what these factors are, and how they influence pain, is a big part of behavioral and lifestyle modification.